 Due to the default Laravel cookies, Web Entries cannot be embedded into a third-party site for authenticated users.

-Follow these steps to select who can start a Request via a Web Entry URL from this Start Event element:
+Follow these steps to select who can start a Request via a Web Entry URL from this Start Event object:

-Select the Start Event element from the Process model in which to select who may start a Request via a Web Entry URL.
+Select the Start Event object from the Process model in which to select who may start a Request via a Web Entry URL.

 Ensure that the Configuration panel displays.
 If not, show it.
-Panels to configure this element display.
+Panels to configure this object display.

 Expand the Web Entry panel if it is not presently expanded.
 The Web Entry setting displays.